 How Is the Statute of Limitations Determined for a DWI Charge?

-To understand how the statute of limitations is determined, you must first understand its purpose.
-A statute of limitations is intended to ensure that no one interferes with the evidence collected for a case.
-Its primary purpose is to ensure that suspects are charged as soon as possible.
+A statute of limitations ensures that no one interferes with the evidence collected for a case.
+Its primary purpose is to ensure that suspects are charged immediately.
 A statute of limitations forces the prosecution to work faster to conclude the case.

-A longer statute of limitations may be given for severe DWI cases to allow the prosecution to gather enough evidence.
+A longer statute of limitations may be given for severe DWI charges to allow the prosecution to gather enough evidence.